LLLWWWJJJP99/Hololens_ARDrone/README.md

 # Hololens_ARDrone
-The project is built for another Chinese company, so currently there is no English version of Introduction or Documents about this project.
+The project is built for another Chinese company, so currently there is one translated english version of Introduction or Documents for this project.
+Please check the pdf files in the repo.